 How To Submit Your Music To WUOL Classical Louisville

-Here at Classical Louisville we build our playlist from a library that currently holds about 5,000 pieces of music.
+Here at Classical Louisville we build our playlist from a library that currently holds thousands of pieces of music.
 Plus new pieces are getting recorded every day, and sent to us via publicists from around the world.

 But we don’t just consider the submissions the come from publicists.
 Individuals and independent ensembles can also send their recordings to be considered for inclusion in our playlists.
 You can email digital files directly to music director Colleen Phelps at email@example.com.
 You can also mail a CD to the station.